wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-creating-oracle-weblogic-server-12c-virtual-machine.md

 7. Choose a **Pricing Tier**.
 Note that Recommended Pricing Tiers are displayed by default, to see all configuration options, click **View all** on the top right.

-8. Set [Optional Configuration](https://msdn.microsoft.com/zh-cn/library/azure/dn763935.aspx) as needed, with these considerations:
+8. Set the optional configuration as needed, with these considerations:
 	1. Leave **Storage Account** as-is to create a new storage account with the VM name.
 	2. Leave **Availability Set** as “Not Configured”.
 	3. Do not add any **endpoints** at this time.